The US yield curve has had a strong impact on the markets. Willem Buiter, Chief Economist at Citi, gives his take. » Read More

 Andrew Balls, Pimco, discusses how an exit from the European Union could impact global currencies, especially the British pound.
 Also Balls provides insight to a possible rate hike in July by the Federal Reserve.

-CNBC's Landon Dowdy takes a look at three things investors should watch for when American Express reports first quarter earnings after the closing bell, including currency headwinds, cost-cutting measures, and loss of partnerships with JetBlue, Fidelity and Costco.
+CNBC's Landon Dowdy takes a look at three things to watch when Valeant reports first quarter earnings this morning.

 A look at the national business travel forecast, with The Weather Channel's Jen Carfagno.

 Former London Mayor Boris Johnson defends his campaign to leave the European Union and rejects JPMorgan CEO Jamie Dimon's argument to stay.

 NBC News' Tracie Potts reports Hillary Clinton is inching closer to securing the Democratic nomination.